-The M.S.
-Qualifying Exam is taken in the Summer term of the first year.
-Prior to completing the exam, students should carry out their thesis research under the course Research in CABP (673/873) or Independent Study in CABP (689/889).
-After passing the Qualifying Exam, students conduct their research under the course Thesis Research (INDI699).
-A minimum of 10 credits of Thesis Research are required to graduate.
+The MSBS Qualifying Exam is taken in the summer term of the first year.
+Prior to completing the exam, students should carry out their thesis research under the course Research in CABP (6730) or Independent Study in CABP (6890).
+After passing the Qualifying Exam, students conduct their research under the course Thesis Research (CABP6990).
+A minimum of 10 credits of Thesis Research is required to graduate.

-All M.S. students are also required to present posters in the annual UTHSC Graduate Student Research Forums and oral presentations in the annual Larry Gentry Research Symposia beginning in their second year.
+All Masters students are also required to present posters in the annual UTHSC Graduate Student Research Forum and oral presentations in the annual Larry Gentry Research Symposia beginning in their second year.